Blogger Resources is a free list of tools to help you build an efficient, well-designed, successful food blog.

 We use a variety of tools aimed to make our website run fast, keep it online, and keep things running smoothly.
 Out of all of these options, hosting your mailing list offsite (not directly in your WordPress blog) would be my top recommendation.

 Mailchimp: For a long time, this has been considered the standard of email marketing.
 However, they haven’t been great at adding helpful tools in the past few years without charging extra for them.
 They have an easy RSS-to-email feature, which is what we previously used to send readers updates of blog posts as they are posted.

-ManageWP – I’m still testing this service, but it is significantly cheaper than other similar services and boasts relatively big offerings – primarily uptime monitoring, security, and backup.
+ManageWP – This tool is significantly cheaper than other similar services and boasts relatively big offerings – primarily uptime monitoring, security, and backup.
 Although it’s mostly built for firms that manage lots of websites, I’ve found it’s still helpful for managing our site.

 Codeable: This service offers single project jobs based on your needs (theme customizations, fixing something broken, etc.).
 All the freelancers are vetted and do solid work (something that can be really hit and miss on other freelance sites).
 It’s been very helpful to get some small jobs done quickly (i.e. – add a new rss feed, fix a plugin conflict, etc.) that are otherwise outside of my comfort zone.